Navigating Legal Issues

 Landlord or Tenant Problems?

-The Tenant Resource and Advisory Centre and the Justice Education Society have launched a free online course for tenants called Renting it Right.
+The Tenant Resource and Advisory Centre (TRAC) and the Justice Education Society have launched a free online course for tenants called Renting it Right.
 Designed for first-time renters, the course guides BC residents through the rental process.
 You don’t need to be a new tenant to pick up some very useful information on a wide range of topics, such as submitting a strong rental application, landlord and tenant rights, and resolving disputes.